lrfinotti/cybr201_book/13-Factorization.md

 (smooth-numbers)=
 ## Smooth Numbers

-As previously mentioned, [smooth numbers](#def-b_smooth) appear in all modern factorization methods (as well as other computational problems).
+As previously mentioned, {prf:ref}`smooth numbers <def-b_smooth>` appear in all modern factorization methods (as well as other computational problems).
 In this section we will give some mathematical properties of $B$-smooth numbers.
 The proofs are complex and beyond the scope of these notes, so we will simply state the properties.
 But let's start with some examples.

 :::{prf:example} $5$-Smooth Numbers
 :label: ex-5-smooth